veertuinc/anka-docs/content/en/docs/Anka Build Cloud/upgrading.md

 6) Run `curl -O http://anka.controller:8090/pkg/AnkaAgent.pkg && sudo installer -pkg AnkaAgent.pkg -tgt /` on your nodes to pull the latest Anka Agent binary and ensure proper communication between the CLI and the Controller API.

+> **If you need to downgrade, be sure to follow step 6 to downgrade the agent version on each node**

 ## Anka Build Cloud upgrade note matrix

 Existing Version | Target Version | Recommendation